becem-gharbi/nuxt-naiveui/docs/composables/useNaiveLoadingBar.md

 </template>
 ```

-The `navigation` prop can be set to `true` in order to show the loading bar on client-side navigation.
+The `navigation` prop can be set to `true` to show the loading bar on client-side navigation.
 This feature is an alternative to [`nuxt-loading-indicator`](https://nuxt.com/docs/api/components/nuxt-loading-indicator).